Dustin Lynch: 2011–2013: Dustin Lynch

-Lynch was first signed to Valory Music Group, and when one of its executives left to join Broken Bow Records, Lynch followed and signed with Broken Bow Records in late 2011.
+Lynch was first signed to Valory Music Group and left to join Broken Bow Records in late 2011, following the same move by one of its executives.

 He released his debut single, "Cowboys and Angels" in January 2012.
 Lynch wrote the song with Josh Leo and Tim Nichols.
 That same month, Country Weekly began streaming his songs on its website.

 The self-titled debut album, Dustin Lynch, was released in August 2012 and reached number one on the Top Country Albums chart.
-The album's second single, "She Cranks My Tractor," became his second top 20 hit in early 2013.
-It was followed by "Wild in Your Smile," which made the top 30.
+The album's second single, "She Cranks My Tractor", became his second top 20 hit in early 2013.
+It was followed by "Wild in Your Smile", which made the top 30.

-Lynch co-wrote the song "Somebody Somewhere" by Dallas Smith, as well as James Wesley's 2013 single "Thank a Farmer."
+Lynch co-wrote the song "Somebody Somewhere" by Dallas Smith, as well as James Wesley's 2013 single "Thank a Farmer".

 2014–2015: Where It's At

-In early 2014, Lynch released his fourth single and the lead single from his second album, "Where It's At."
+In early 2014, Lynch released his fourth single and the lead single from his second album, "Where It's At".
 It became his first number one single on the Country Airplay chart in September 2014, and the album of the same name was released on September 9, 2014.
-"Hell of a Night," and "Mind Reader" were released to country radio as the album's second and third singles, both of which also reached number one on the Country Airplay charts.
+"Hell of a Night", and "Mind Reader" were released to country radio as the album's second and third singles, both of which also reached number one on the Country Airplay charts.